MicrosoftDocs/quantum-docs/articles/optimization-simulated-annealing.md

 solver = SimulatedAnnealing(workspace, timeout=100, seed=22)
 ```

 The parameter-free solver will return the parameters used in the result JSON.
-You can then use these parameters to solve similar problems (similar numer of variables, terms, locality and similar coefficient scale) using the parametrized simulated annealing solver.
+You can then use these parameters to solve similar problems (similar number of variables, terms, locality and similar coefficient scale) using the parametrized simulated annealing solver.

 ## Parametrized simulated annealing (CPU)